typicode/hotel/docs/Docker.md

 `docker-compose build`

-To use Hotel for this, run the following in the application directory:
+To use Chalet for this, run the following in the application directory:

 ```
-hotel add 'docker-compose up' -p 5000
+chalet add 'docker-compose up' -p 5000
 ```